theislab/single-cell-transformer-papers/README.md

 This repository accompanies [Transformers in Single-Cell Omics:
 A Review and New Perspectives](TBA).
 Please refer to the manuscript for the details.

 We provide a curated list of single-cell transformers and their evaluation results.
 We skip models that work only on bulk or images of slides data and those where transformers are used only as a part of the model.
 Models focusing on sequential data, such as DNA or protein sequences are omitted too.
+New entries are added at the top of the corresponding table.

 We welcome contributions to this repository.
 Please open a pull request or an issue if you want to add or edit an entry.
 ## Single-cell transformers